-This is the second post in a series on the nature of hell.
-The series begins here.
+This is part of a series on the nature of hell.
+See below for the rest of the series.

 We use words in church life that are familiar to us in English, but some of these words actually come to us from the original Greek.
 When it’s time to “baptize” someone, we take our name for this practice from the Greek word baptizo.
 When we speak of a “deacon” in the church, this comes from the Greek word diakonos.
 While this is true of many of the words we use, it’s not the case when we talk about hell.
 There are three different words in the original languages that have often been translated as “hell,” and they don’t all mean the same thing.
 It’s helpful for us to know what these words are, and what they mean.

 In early English translations of the Bible such as the King James Version, the Hebrew word Sheol was often translated as “hell.”
 But now in most current translations you won’t find the word hell at all in the Old Testament.
 Instead Sheol is usually translated as “the grave,” but it can also descriptively refer to “the pit” or “the depths.”
 Sheol was a vague concept.
 It referred to the state of being physically dead (hence “the grave”), but it’s unclear whether this was meant to be a location or even a conscious state.
 Whatever it was precisely, everyone went to Sheol after they died; the righteous and the unrighteous alike—it didn’t matter—everyone went to the grave in the Old Testament.
 This is all very interesting, but the Old Testament concept of Sheol doesn’t tell us anything about the fate of those who fail to place their faith in Christ before they die.